Injury Claim Forms

 a) an official competitive or challenge game

-b) an official and supervised training session
+b) an official and supervised training session (not virtual)

 How is the Injury Fund funded?

 The injury fund is funded by all playing members who pay registration fees, as well as some non playing members.